 An author whose writing I hold in similarly high regard, Heather Rose (The Museum of Modern Love) has noted how unsettling this novel is in its capacity to encourage self-reflection.
 That was one of my biggest takeaways also.

 The Weekend is deeply unsettling, and in turn compelling.
 Wood has tapped into the psyche of female friendship – the good, the bad, and the downright ugly – like no author I’ve read before.
 Through the brutal honesty of her character’s inner thoughts, she exposes the chess-like web of restraint, omission and self-justification that can be spun over the course of a lifetime.

 In parallel, with great empathy and spirit of renewal she highlights our capacity to surprise not only friends and family but even ourselves; no matter our age.

 Response to any humour, but particularly dark farce is intrinsically linked to one’s own perspective.
 Given mortality is the resonant theme of this thought-provoking story, reader response to the humour within will heavily depend on age and personal experience.
 This includes the current health of your loved ones, even aging canine family members!
 You’ve been warned.

-While superbly executed, at this time, my response to the moments of dark farce in The Weekend was not ‘laugh-out-loud’.
+While superbly executed, at this time, my response to the moments of dark farce in this novel was not ‘laugh-out-loud’.
 My response was instead the ‘it’s either laugh or cry’ variety, that bursting well of emotion.
 This is literature that moves rather than entertains.
 Not enjoyable per se, but cathartic.